 - Be aware of what constitutes a fair selection procedure, as well as your responsibilities with regard to helping former employees to find alternative employment

-Consulting an experienced employment lawyer regarding the details of redundancy can help you to avoid future claims relating to unfair dismissal or protective awards when there are collective redundancy obligations arise.
+Consulting an experienced employment lawyer regarding the details of how to make someone redundant can help you to avoid future claims relating to unfair dismissal or protective awards when there are collective redundancy obligations arise.

-Our legal experts will use their extensive knowledge of employment law to help you and your business to stay on the right side of UK legislation, ensuring you do not become embroiled in costly and time-consuming employee claims.
+Our legal experts will use their extensive knowledge of employment law to offer expert redundancy advice for employers, keeping your business on the right side of UK legislation and ensuring you do not become embroiled in costly and time-consuming employee claims.

 Why choose Percy Hughes & Roberts Solicitors?

 By working with Percy Hughes & Roberts, you can rest assured that your business interests are in good hands.
 We will always endeavour to provide the highest standard of service, and have been offering legal advice across the Wirral, Liverpool and further afield for more than a century.

 We hold industry accreditations, including Lexcel, the Law Society's quality standard.
 This means we are recognised for providing top-tier legal services to our clients.